-Located on the north bank of the Smoky Hill River, about 95 miles west of Topeka, Abilene is the county seat and largest city of Dickinson County.
-Though best known as the Queen of Kansas Cowtowns, Abilene already existed for a decade before the cattle came to town.
+Abilene, Kansas, in Dickinson County, was located on the Smoky Hill River’s north bank, about 95 miles west of Topeka, Kansas.
+It is the county seat and largest city of Dickinson County.
+Though best known as the Queen of Kansas Cowtowns, Abilene already existed for a decade before the cattle drives arrived.

 First settled in 1858, it was named by Timothy and Eliza Hersey from a passage in the Bible, meaning “city of the plains.”
-The first terminus of and later a station on the Butterfield Overland Stage Line, the Hersey’s secured a contract with the company to feed the passengers and employees.
-The establishment, consisting of two log houses, a log stable and corral for horses, advertised to the west-bound traveler: “the last square meal east of Denver.”
+The first terminus and later a station on the Butterfield Overland Stage Line, the Hersey’s secured a contract with the company to feed the passengers and employees.
+The establishment, consisting of two log houses, a log stable, and a corral for horses, advertised to the westbound traveler: “the last square meal east of Denver.”

-Though the new shipping point stimulated the growth of the town, it also brought in many undesirable characters, including gamblers, confidence men, cowboys, soiled doves and more.
+Though the new shipping point stimulated the town’s growth, it also brought in many undesirable characters, including gamblers, confidence men, cowboys, soiled doves, and more.
 Much to the chagrin and disgust of the reputable, law-abiding citizens, these “undesirables” practically took possession of the place.
-Shooting affrays were common, and the turbulent element, being in the majority, continued to run things with a high hand, until the probate court of Dickinson County granted a petition to incorporate Abilene on September 6, 1869.
-Joseph G. McCoy was chosen as the first mayor and the new city government began to take steps to check the prevailing lawlessness.
+Shooting affrays were common.
+The turbulent element, being in the majority, continued to run things with a high hand until the probate court of Dickinson County granted a petition to incorporate Abilene on September 6, 1869.
+Joseph G. McCoy was chosen as the first mayor, and the new city government began to take steps to check the prevailing lawlessness.

-The town began to build a stone jail, but about the time the walls were up, a band of cowboys tore them down.
-In 1870, a new brick and stone courthouse was built at the corner of Broadway and Second Streets.
-The same year, the much needed Merchant’s Hotel was built by Kerney & Guthie, a two story building that provided a place to stay for the many cowboys.
+The town began to build a stone jail, but a band of cowboys tore them down about the time the walls were up.
+In 1870, a new brick and stone courthouse was built at Broadway and Second Streets.
+The same year, the much-needed Merchant’s Hotel was built by Kerney & Guthie, a two-story building that provided a place to stay for the many cowboys.

 Desperately seeking a lawman, the City of Abilene hired Thomas J. “Bear River” Smith, who had come to Abilene from Kit Carson, Colorado, as the town’s first Chief of Police on June 4, 1870.
-It was said of him at the time that his appearance was against him, but, what he lacked in physical strength was more than made up in courage and diplomacy.
+At the time, it was said that his appearance was against him, but what he lacked in physical strength was more than made up in courage and diplomacy.
 One of his first official acts was to issue an order that no one would be allowed to carry firearms within the city limits without a permit.
 Smith’s ability was well enough respected that even the most troublesome cowboys and gamblers obeyed.

-Known as the “No gun marshal,” he gained a reputation for subduing assailants with his fists rather than a gun and within a short time, he succeeded in disarming most of the desperate characters, bringing about a reign of law and order.
+Known as the “No gun marshal,” he gained a reputation for subduing assailants with his fists rather than a gun.
+Within a short time, he succeeded in disarming most of the desperate characters, bringing about a reign of law and order.

-But, Smith’s Abilene career would be cut short on November 2, 1870 when he was attempting to arrest an accused murderer named Andrew McConnell.
+But, Smith’s Abilene career would be cut short on November 2, 1870, when he attempted to arrest an accused murderer named Andrew McConnell.
 The outlaw shot Smith, but the lawman returned fire, wounding McConnell, before falling to the ground.
-McConnell’s co-conspirator in the original crime, a man named Miles, then struck Smith with his gun, grabbed an axe and nearly chopped Smith’s head from his body.
-McConnell was sentenced to twelve years in the state penitentiary and Miles received a 16-year sentence for their gruesome crime.
+McConnell’s co-conspirator in the original crime, a man named Miles, then struck Smith with his gun, grabbed an ax, and nearly chopped Smith’s head from his body.
+McConnell was sentenced to twelve years in the state penitentiary, and Miles received a 16-year sentence for their gruesome crime.

-Tom Smith’s successor as a city marshal was the famous Wild Bill Hickok, who was already well known before he came to Abilene, for deadly marksmanship and gunfighting skills.
-Appointed on April 15, 1871, Wild Bill at first tended to routine business, using his deadly twin pistols to prevent a number of murders and destruction of property throughout the town.
-Early on, Hickok ran into the likes of John Wesley Hardin, who Hickok actually befriended until Hardin shot a man and fled Abilene.
+Tom Smith’s successor as a city marshal was the famous Wild Bill Hickok, who was already well known before coming to Abilene for deadly marksmanship and gunfighting skills.
+Appointed on April 15, 1871, Wild Bill first tended to routine business, using his deadly twin pistols to prevent several murders and destruction of property throughout the town.
+Early on, Hickok ran into the likes of John Wesley Hardin, who Hickok befriended until Hardin shot a man and fled Abilene.

-However, Hickok spent most of his time in the Alamo Saloon, the center of the town’s wild life, and was not too friendly with the “upstanding” folks of Abilene.
+However, Hickok spent most of his time in the Alamo Saloon, the center of the town’s wildlife, and was not too friendly with Abilene’s “upstanding” folks.
 Instead, he spent more time at the gaming tables and with the ladies of the evening than he did taking care of his sheriff duties.

 Though he stopped the gunplay simply with his reputation and convinced the renegade cowboys that he meant business and that the law would be enforced, he made little other attempts to “clean up” the town.